 - You'll have good job security

-- Workplace politics and bureaucracy can pose problems
+- Workplace politics and students' parents can pose problems

 - You'll need lots of preparation time